Iganya/Iganya/README.md

 - 👋 Hi, I’m @Iganya
-- 👀 I’m interested in become a data Analyst using Python
+- 👀 I’m interested in becoming a data Analyst using Python
 - 🌱 I’m currently learning Pandas, and Webscrapping with BeautifulSoup
 - 💞️ I’m looking to collaborate on other Data Analyst on this platform
 - 📫 How to reach me ...09086846766 telegram and whatsapp